pepperlabs/docs/content/en/guide/installation.md

 php artisan pepper:grind --all
 ```

-Add `pepper` middleware to graphql config file.
+Add `pepper` middleware to the GraphQL config file.

-Out of the box any models selected would be available at the graphql endpoint.
+Out of the box, any models selected would be available at the GraphQL endpoint.
-however you should make sure that you have defined the return type of your
-relations in your models in order to make the relations work on the fly.
+However, you should make sure that you have defined the return type of your relations in your models in order to make the relations work on the fly.
 An example model would look like this:

 ```php